jkdean1/ProjectP/TestProjects/README.md

 This project was created with the help of The Coding Train, his youtube channel can be found [HERE](https://www.youtube.com/user/shiffman).

 This project also used a library for the FPS meter.
 I found this online and it looks really cool.
 You can find it [HERE](http://darsa.in/fpsmeter/).
-Currently there is not a licence for this entire project as a whole however because I am using the FPSMeter project the folder "Quadtree_Moving_Particles" and everything contained in it does fall under the same license as FPSMeter.
-Further information can be found [HERE](http://darsa.in/fpsmeter/).

 ![Screen Shot 1](images/ScreenShot2.png)